 Research projects may involve storing and processing restricted data, including intellectual property (IP), protected health information (PHI), Controlled Unclassified Information (CUI) regulated by Health Insurance Portability and Accountability Act (HIPAA), International Trade in Arms Regulation (ITAR), Export Administration Regulation (EAR), Family Educational Rights and Privacy Act (FERPA).
 For such projects Research Computing supports two environments

-- Research Shield https://shield.ufl.edu/meets the NIST 800-53 rev4 “moderate” rating for contracts that require FISMA compliance and has been operating since June 2015, and
+- Research Shield meets the NIST 800-53 rev4 “moderate” rating for contracts that require FISMA compliance and has been operating since June 2015, and

 - GatorVault http://www.rc.ufl.edu/resources/hardware/gatorvault/is approved for PHI, FERPA, IP, and ITAR/EAR restrictions and started operating in December 2015.

-At the department, five CISE servers - one Solaris SPARC, two Ubuntu 16.04 Linux, and two Windows 2016 - are available via SSH, VNC or remote desktop to all departmental users.
-Users are able to run jobs and to log in to from remote locations.
-Faculty members have access to 2 dedicated servers for their access and use only.
+At the department we handle two Ubuntu 18.04 Linux, and two Windows 2016 terminal servers, available via SSH and RDP to all departmental users.
+Users are able to run jobs and to login to from remote locations.
+Faculty members have access to 2 additional dedicated servers for their access and use only.

-All faculty offices are equipped with a Windows or Linux workstation.
-Standard software installations include Ubuntu 16.04 or Windows 10, Java, jGRASP, many Microsoft packages from the Microsoft Development Academic Alliance, Mozilla Firefox and Google Chrome.
+All faculty offices are equipped with a Windows, Linux, or Mac workstation.
+Standard software installations include Ubuntu 18.04 or Windows 10, Java, jGRASP, many Microsoft packages from the Microsoft Development Network, Mozilla Firefox and Google Chrome.

 Database servers and software includes MySQL, PostgreSQL, and Oracle.
 Wireless access is available throughout the CSE Building and the UF campus including student dorms, cafeterias, and other public areas.